Polyhedral Enclosures: An Efficient Combinatorial Abstraction for Nonlinear Neural Feedback Systems: Conclusions

-Computing $\next^\dynsys(\state)_i$ requires an efficient combinatorial representation of each polyhedral enclosure ($\vset^i$) generated in \Cref{ssec: bounds}.
-To this end, we employ the aggregated convex combination method ~\cite{geissler2011using}.
-Let $d = |P^i|$ (i.e. the number of points in $P^i$, where $P^i$ is the point set for the over which $\vset^i$ is defined).
-Let $\Delta$ be a Delaunay triangulation of $P^i$, with $m = |\Delta|$ denoting the number of simplices in $\Delta$.
-We would like to represent an arbitrary $\state \in \State_t$ as the convex combination of some simplex $S \in \Delta$.
+Overapproximating $\nextF^\dynsys$ requires an efficient combinatorial representation for polyhedral enclosures.
+Let $\vset=\langle n,\pset,L,U\rangle$ be a bounding set.
+We employ the aggregated convex combination method ~\citep{geissler2011using}.
+Let $\Delta$ be a Delaunay triangulation of $\pset$, with $\{S_1,\dots,S_m\}$ denoting the $n$-simplices in $\Delta$.
+We would like to represent an arbitrary $\state \in \dom(\pset)$ as the convex combination of the vertices of some simplex $S_i$.